-But there is a well-known way that you can stretch your investment -- even if it starts as a single share -- to where it can more than provide for any needs you might have.
+There is a well-known way you can stretch your investment -- even if it starts as a single share -- to where it can more than provide for any needs you might have in retirement.

 How Dividend Reinvesting Could Double Your Annual Income Over Time

 Dividends are one of the most powerful wealth-building tools in an investor's arsenal because of the phenomenon of compounding.

 By reinvesting your dividend checks (instead of cashing them), you can buy more shares, which leads to even larger dividend checks.
 These larger checks can then be used to buy even more shares and so on.
 In time, even a small stake in such stocks can grow into a tidy sum.

 But let’s say you had time to reinvest your dividends on this investment for the next several years before you needed to live on the income.
 If you were to reinvest your dividends for five years, you could start collecting $1,964 in dividend income per year starting in year five.
 That’s like earning 10% interest per year on your original investment ($1,964/$20,000).

 It gets better.
 If you reinvested your dividends for 10 years, you could begin collecting $2,754 per year in dividend income by year 10 if you needed the cash.
 That’s like earning an eye-popping 14% in cash interest per year on your original investment ($2,754/$20,000).

 Let’s put this another way to drive the point home.
 By choosing to patiently reinvest your dividends over 10 years instead of pocketing them every time, you could earn twice as much dividend income per year ($2,754 annually versus a flat $1,400 annually) in this example.
 And that’s without needing to add a penny to your original $20,000 investment.